Bai people: Language

-An estimated 1,240,000 (as of 2003) of the Bai speak the Bai language in all its varieties.
-As of 2004, only Bai people who lived in mountains spoke Bai as their only language, but some Han Chinese in Dali also spoke Bai due to local influence.
+As of 2004, only Bai people who lived in the mountains spoke Bai as their only language, but some Han Chinese in Dali also spoke Bai due to local influence.
 Among modern Bai people, Chinese is usually used for popular media such as radio, television, and news, while Bai is relegated to folk-arts related activities.
 No book in the Bai language has been published as of 2005.

-The origins of the language have been obscured by intensive Chinese influence over an extended period.
-Several theories have been proposed, including categorizing it as a sister language of Chinese, a separate group within the Sino-Tibetan family, or in a category more related to the Thai language or Hmong language.
-Superficially, the Bai lexicon and grammar is closer to Chinese languages but it is also shares common vocabulary items with the Lolo-Burmese languages.
+The origins of the language have been obscured by many years of intensive Chinese influence.
+Several theories have been proposed, including categorizing it as a sister language of Chinese, a separate group within the Sino-Tibetan family, or in a category more related to the Austrasiatic language or Hmong language.
+Superficially, the Bai lexicon and grammar are closer to Chinese languages, but they also share common vocabulary items with the Lolo-Burmese languages.

 According to the Manshu (Book of Barbarians) by Fan Chuo (9th century), the Baimans pronunciation of Chinese was the most accurate out of all the tribes in the area.
 Scriptures from Nanzhao unearthed in 1950s show that they were written in the Bai language (similar to Chữ Nôm and the Old Zhuang script) but it does not seem Nanzhao ever attempted to standardize or popularize the script.
 The same was true for its successor, the Dali Kingdom.
 During the Ming dynasty, the government began offering state examinations in Yunnan, which solidified Classical Chinese as the official language.

 Religion

+The habits of the Bai people in the Dali region closely resemble those of conventional Han Chinese culture.
+They are profoundly impacted by Buddhism, Taoism, and Confucianism.

+Buddhism

+Most Bai people adhere to a form of Buddhism known as Azhaliism.

+Historically, the Dali Kingdom was the first Buddhist nation in Yunnan, excluding the Tibetan people in northwestern Yunnan.
+Buddhism was brought to the Bai people as early as the 8th century.
+The Bai people once practiced Mahayana Tantric Buddhism.
+After Wu Sangui's Three Clans Rebellion, it was decisively quelled by the Qing Dynasty.
+Subsequently, the Buddhist beliefs of the Bai people were coercively supplanted by Chinese Hinayana Buddhism.
+Furthermore, the Bai people exhibit a strong interest in transcribing Buddhist scriptures.
+Notable locations such as the Thousand Search Pagoda at Chongsheng Temple, Fengyi North Tangtian Fazang Temple, the Three Pagodas of Chongsheng Temple, and the Fotu Temple have yielded various Buddhist texts, including the Diamond Sutra, Lotus Sutra, and Large Prajñāpāramitā Sūtras, among others.

+Benzhuism

-Although most Bai people adhere to Azhaliism, a form of Buddhism that traces its history back to the Nanzhao Kingdom, they also have a native religion of Benzhuism: the worship of ngel zex (本主 (běnzhǔ)), local gods and ancestors.
-Ngel zex could be any heroes in history, the prince of the Nanzhao regime, a hero of folklore or even a tiger (for instance, Laojun Jingdi 老君景帝 is a tiger).
+Although most Bai people adhere to Azhaliism, a form of Buddhism that traces its history back to the Nanzhao Kingdom, they also practice a native religion called Benzhuism: the worship of ngel zex (本主 (běnzhǔ)), local gods and ancestors.
+Ngel zex could be any hero in history—the prince of the Nanzhao regime, a hero of folklore or even a tiger (for instance, Laojun Jingdi 老君景帝 is a tiger).